Mitchelldscott/control-rs/README.md

 * A concise conceptual description (similar to [MathWorks TransferFunction docs](https://www.mathworks.com/help/control/ug/transfer-functions.html))
 * Links to theoretical references
-* Use cases (demonstrated with doctests)
+* Use cases (verified with doctests)

 ## Book

 In the future it would be great to have a book that walks through a series of smaller projects to accomplish a larger one.
-Fr example identifying models for a few sensors and actuators and integrating them to design an estimator and controller.
+For example designing analytical models for a few sensors and actuators and integrating them to design an estimator and controller.

 ## Contributing

 We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License